FAQ PAGE

 What will I need to tune my vehicle?

-If you would like to be able to tune your vehicle in 'real-time', that is while the engine is running, you'll need the RT Tuner program ($99.95) instead of the standard Tuner program, the appropriate ECM Definition File and the Romulator EPROM emulator from Xtronics or the Ostrich or AutoProm emulator from Craig Moates (http://moates.net).
-Real-time tuning allows you to immediately see the affects of any changes you are making and can significantly shorten the tuning process.
+If you would like to be able to tune your vehicle in 'real-time', that is while the engine is running, you'll need the RT Tuner program ($99.95) instead of the standard Tuner program, the appropriate ECM Definition File and the Romulator EPROM emulator from Transtronics (https://xtronics.com).
+Real-time tuning allows you to make changes while the engine is running and immediately see the affects of the changes you are making.
+This can significantly shorten the tuning process.
 The RT Tuner program does everything the standard Tuner program does in addition to real-time tuning support so you don't need both programs.
 When you're finished tuning, you'll want to program an EPROM with your final calibration and disconnect the emulator so you'll still need an EPROM programmer.
+If you would like to purchase one of the OBDI-Tune kits with the RT Tuner program instead of the standard Tuner program you just need to purchase the RT Tuner upgrade ($30.00) when you purchase the kit.

-Please note that since the Flash based ECMs do not have a removable EPROM there's no way to connect an emulator to these ECMs so you can't do real-time tuning on these cars.
+Please note that since the 1994-95 LT1 and V6 car Flash based ECMs do not have a removable EPROM there's no way to connect an emulator to these ECMs so you can't do real-time tuning on these cars.

-Can I run the Tuner program under Windows Vista?
+Can I run the Tuner program under Windows Windows 7, 8 or 10?

-The Tuner and RT Tuner programs can be run under Microsoft Vista.
-Please follow the following steps to install these programs on a PC running Vista.
+The Tuner and RT Tuner programs can be run under Microsoft Windows 7, 8 and 10.
+Please follow these steps to install these programs on a PC running Windows 7, 8 or 10:

 1. First you must be logged on as an administrator.

-2. In order for the programs to install correctly the installation programs must be run in Compatibility mode.
-To install the program on a PC running Vista download the setup program for the latest version of the Tuner program from the 'Downloads' page on our web site.
+2. In order for the programs to install correctly the installation programs must be run in Compatibility mode and as an administrator.
+Download the setup program for the latest version of the Tuner program from the 'Downloads' page on our web site and save it to your Desktop.

-3. After downloading the file unzip the setup program.
-Before running the setup program right click on it.
+3. Before running the setup program right click on it.
 Select Properties from the list and then click the Compatibility tab.
-From there, pick the default Windows XP SP2, click on the 'Apply' button and then click on the 'OK' button.
+On the Compatibility screen check the 'Run this program in compatibility mode for' box, select the default Windows XP SP2 (or SP3), check the 'Run as administrator' box, click on the 'Apply' button and then click on the 'OK' button.

-4. Now run the setup program to install the Tuner program.
+4. Now double click on the setup program to install the Tuner program and follow the on-screen instruction to complete the installation.

 Why are there multiple ECM Definition Files for the same Cadillac cars?